 Unreliable longterm results aside, there's no guarantee your shiny new masterpiece will even attract the attention of a substantial media push.
 You can blast your press releases and pitches to every inbox, voicemail and PO box to no avail.
 Given the uncertain nature of relying on an outside force to push your app to success, you need to do everything within your own control to help your app’s chances.

 Even though app marketing strategy is one of those topics that someone could write a book about (actually, we have), we’ve crafted these pre-launch app marketing tips to help guide your early marketing steps.
-While we still recommend pitching the media and bloggers, you should also take as much marketing into your own hands to ensure lasting success.
+While the Savvy Apps team still recommends pitching the media and bloggers, you should also take as much marketing into your own hands to ensure lasting success.

 So what's an app to do?